tree-ware/tree-ware-kotlin-core/docs/user/fields.md

 # Key Fields

 Fields can be marked as key fields in the meta-model.
 Key fields help identify entities in a set and differentiate one entity in the set from another.
-The following property in JSON definition of a field in the meta-model determines whether the field is a key field or not.
+The following property in the JSON definition of a field in the meta-model determines whether the field is a key field or not.
 It defaults to `false` if omitted.

 ```json